cnpryer/pyords/fyords/describe/README.md

 purposes.

 ## Plan
-This module should work more as a helper with code to utilize various techniques related to describing data.
+This name-space should work more as a helper with code to utilize various techniques related to describing data.